DionneMaguire/dionnes_wines/README.md

 ### Agile Development Tool

 I am using an agile software development tool in the development of this website.
 I am using Github Projects, using a basic Kanban Template.
-I addded automation so that as each issue is added , it adds it to the 'To Do' list for my project.  as I started working on each issue I move it to the 'In progress' column.
+I added automation so that as each issue is added , it adds it to the 'To Do' list for my project.  as I started working on each issue I move it to the 'In progress' column.
 When coding was completed , the issue was then moved to the 'done' column.

 ![github project](/documentation/images/userstories1.png)
 ![github project](/documentation/images/userstories2.png)